-Join us on Thursday, February 26, 2015 for the Chamber's Annual Dinner.
+Join us on Thursday, February 26, 2015 for the Chamber's Annual Dinner presented by PNC.
 It's the premier business event of the year.
 The event is highlighted by the induction of the newest class of Great Living Cincinnatians, as well as the changing-of-the-guard of the Chamber's key volunteer leaders.
-The Cincinnati USA Regional Chamber's 2015 class of Great Living Cincinnatians are Buddy LaRosa, L. Thomas “Tom” Wilburn, Jr., Vickie Buyniski Gluckman and Herb Brown.
+The Cincinnati USA Regional Chamber's 2015 class of Great Living Cincinnatians are Donald S. "Buddy" LaRosa, L. Thomas “Tom” Wilburn, Jr., Vickie Buyniski Gluckman and Herbert R. Brown.
 Click here to register

 “The countless contributions being made by leaders like these are what make our community such a unique and desirable place to be,” said Brian Carley, President and CEO of the Cincinnati USA Regional Chamber.
 “They may come from a wide variety of backgrounds and interests, but they all act in a selfless manner solely for the betterment of our region.
 To be honored as a Great Living Cincinnatian is among the highest awards our region offers; it speaks volumes to both the prestige of the award, but more importantly, to this groups’ level of contributions,” Carley added.

 The Great Living Cincinnatian Award has been presented annually by the Cincinnati USA Regional Chamber since 1967 with 139 previous honorees.
 Recipients are chosen by the Chamber’s Senior Council based on the following criteria: community service, business and civic attainment on a local, state, national or international level; leadership; awareness of the needs of others; and distinctive accomplishments that have brought favorable attention to their community, institution or organization.

 Click here to see the photo gallery from 2014's Annual Dinner.